 I usually run my mouth during my morning prayer.
-It sounds like a run-on list of things I am thankful for, asking for forgiveness, and praying for the family, friends, and, yes, even my enemies.
-But one morning, instead of bending my knees, I sat up in my bed, put on some instrumental music on a low volume, and then I sat in the dark with my eyes closed and the palms of my hands turned to heaven.
+It sounds like a run-on list of things I am thankful for, asking for forgiveness and praying for my family, friends, and, yes, even my enemies.
+But one morning, instead of bending my knees, I sat up in bed, put on some instrumental music on a low volume, and then sat in the dark with my eyes closed and the palms of my hands turned to heaven.

 There was no request made, no loud praise.
-I was sitting still; this was difficult to do, I might add, because I have gotten used to a morning ritual that seems filled with action.
+Instead, I was sitting still; this was difficult because I had gotten used to a morning ritual filled with action.
 But now, I was physically still and trying to get my mind to do the same.
 As I focused on my breathing and the piano playing, my mind automatically reverted to asking God to do something.

 Eventually, I controlled the atmosphere with deep breaths and the thought that I wanted nothing from God that day.
 I just wanted to be in His presence.
 I wanted to have that moment with God that you have with a best friend when you sit and chill with them.

-Before it was over, I was receiving answers to prayers I had in the past.
-I was super excited as I felt creativity flow to my thoughts.
+Before it was over, I received answers to prayers I had in the past.
+I was super excited as I felt something I had not felt in prayer before; creativity flowing into my thoughts.
 At one point, I got overwhelmed.
-I wanted to take what I saw and write it down, so I won’t forget.
-But I stopped myself from grabbing my laptop, and I brought myself back to deep breaths.
+I wanted to take what I saw and write it down, so I won't forget.
+But I stopped myself from grabbing my laptop as I thought of the saying, "people love talking during prayer, but they are not quite enough to hear the answers."
+I brought myself back to deep breaths.